Beat of Your Heart, single release

 In terms of the words, the song is about letting someone go who isn’t doing you any good in your life, and it feeling like you’re abandoning them (rather than the other way round – or that you might be abandoning yourself by not doing it).
 I remember describing the feeling to someone (of letting that person go) as like clutching a baby really close to you and then stretching out your arms and dropping them into a river.

 It’s very easy to fall into bad patterns with relationships, isn’t it.. especially in your 20s, I think.
-But anytime probably.
 I sometimes think you shouldn’t be allowed near another person until you both pass a rigorous battery of healthy-boundaries tests first!

-I suppose you have to learn to do that for yourself along the way.**
+I suppose you have to learn to do that for yourself along the way (see below).

-Anyway, God, I just got awful serious there!!
-Any craic???
-How about a joke??
+Anyway, God, I got very serious there.
+Any craic..?

 * The glissandos in that third verse (the screechy bits that sound a bit like guitar feedback) are Vyvienne Long’s doing – they’re one of my favourite parts.
 (And rumour has it we’ll be hearing new music from Vyvienne soon too)